precice/precice.github.io/pages/community/precice-workshop-2025.md

 A few weeks after the workshop, we will also have an online follow-up user support session (TBA).

+## Travel awards

+We have up to 5 travel awards available for those who cannot join otherwise.
+Each award includes co-funding of 500€ for travel and accomodation and a waiver for the registration fee.
+If you are interested in this support, please briefly explain your situation by mailing to `precice` at `hsu-hh.de`.

 ## Help us advertise

 A successful workshop needs the right crowd of people.
 Please help us attract people from your field and make this workshop more relevant for you.